-During the hunt for the lithographs, we ran into rooms housing the mummies of the three heroes that had defeated Gozen in the past… urm, the two we had rumour-created, anyways.
-The third was replaced with a Kegare storage room, which was actually kind of a cool feature to replace this optional content!
+During the hunt for the lithographs, we ran into rooms housing the mummies of the three heroes that had defeated Gozen in the past… urm, or rather, the two we had rumour-created, anyways.
+The third was replaced with a Kegare storage room, which was actually kind of a cool feature to substitute for this optional content!
 I wonder if the other two would have also been Kegare storage rooms?
 The two heroes joined us as prospective Personas, and I do mean “prospective,” as here we come to a second problem: one of them, for some godforsaken reason, is a Fool Arcana Persona, and a four-card one even though the player can only guarantee 3 such cards from Salam.
 The only way to get the fourth is the usual, horrible, horrible method, and it’s just not worth the trouble!
-The walkthrough writer adds that they’re not even any good, except for their upcoming special power, and the fact that the princess shares a few rare spells with Izanami, whom we already had.
-We didn’t even bother to summon them from the Velvet Room.
+The walkthrough writer adds that the three heroes aren’t even any good, except for their upcoming special power which I’ll describe when it’s relevant, and the fact that the princess shares a few rare spells with Izanami, whom we already had.
+We didn’t even bother to summon the two we had from the Velvet Room.

 After entering the word, we went into a room that tried to coax you into identifying a repeating symbol on the floor tiles.
-The symbol changed (rotated) whenever you hit a “large circle” on the tiles, and Kyle quickly deduced that it was faster to just turn the camera and find the nearest large circle and walk towards it.
+The symbol rotated whenever you reached a “large circle” on the tiles, and Kyle quickly deduced that it was faster to just turn the camera and find the nearest large circle and walk towards it.
 He was 100% correct.
 A teleporter then sent us to the top floor.

 Weirdly, despite the castle being humongous in cutscenes and on the map, according to the dungeon map, it’s only eight stories tall?
 They could have easily had it say “Floor 99” or something and nothing would have changed!

 God this plot is a mess.
 Whatever, whatever.
-Here’s your summary: fortune telling is evil, except that it’s not, except that… and then the writer fell asleep at the keyboard.
+Here’s your summary: fortune telling is evil, except that it’s also real, except that… and then the writer fell asleep at the keyboard.
 That’s it.
 Let’s start flinging fireballs or something.

 Now that Gozen was dead, Nyarlathotep finally decided to show, but not before pulling his own move: he pulled the entire flying city into a pocket dimension, and kept the party in his home dimension, the Jungian Collective Unconscious.
 The Black Pharaoh shapeshifted between the forms of our party members, and told us that there are “three poisons” that empower him, actually a hint for the next section of gameplay: Anger, Ignorance (not as relevant as the others, as you’ll see) and Vengeance.
 This is where the game starts piling on with the idea that Nyarlathotep is the evil in every individual human, what with him constantly taking on everyone’s forms, and it only gets more obvious with time.

 If I sound suddenly complimentary, it’s because this dungeon (officially called the Monad Mandala) was easily the best part of the game, not that it had been an easy journey to get there, and coming translation problems notwithstanding (oh, lordy).
-The Collective Unconscious was basically a bunch of rainbow symbol platforms over void, the kind of traditional “final dungeon” that comes to mind when someone says as much, but actually hasn’t been all that present in the Marathon so far?
-Final Fantasy has mostly favoured dull variants on castles and caves.
+The Collective Unconscious was basically a bunch of rainbow symbol platforms over void, the kind of traditional “final dungeon” that comes to mind when someone says as much, but actually hasn’t featured in the Marathon so far?
+Final Fantasy has mostly favoured dull variants on castles and caves, so the closest we’ve got is the final boss arena for Dirge of Cerberus, and also the final dungeon of Before Crisis, which we couldn’t actually play!
 The fact that the Monad was basically a traditional paper maze was a point against it in my books (there were a few doors that sometimes had guaranteed fights, but only against random encounters), and the number of magic-immune enemies that were seeded in enemy groups just to bore us was a little irritating, but mostly, I liked it!
 One of the only puzzles in the dungeon was a so-called “invisible wall” that was actually translucent and looked like a skull on a playing card.
 Kyle got a laugh out of the text that turned it off: “The invisible wall disappeared.”
-As he put it: “The invisible wall is now… invisible.”
+As Kyle put it: “The invisible wall is now… invisible.”

 At the outset, you can’t even get back to town, not that we ultimately had any reason to do so.
 You have to get to the end of the first maze, which includes a deeply irritating one-way door that kicks you back to the start!
 After that’s finally over, we got our first cutscene.
 Like a combination of Mt.
 Ifune from this game and the Zodiac Temples from P2IS, the event rooms in this dungeon were strictly formulaic: flashback showing a personal insight, then being taunted by your clone, followed by a decision point from the player/Maya.
 One nice touch from these flashbacks is that there are even two brand new character sprites to reflect the time gap!
 This first room taught us that Katsuya had grown up wanting to be a patissier, but had been pressured by his father to become a detective (or possibly moved by his father’s mysterious death?
 Nyarlathotep later implies that having to raise Tatsuya was a factor in his decision).
 While this explains his past reluctance to talk about his thoughts on being an adult, this goes weirdly nowhere.
-It’s true that that’s a lot like a lot of the empty revelations from P2IS’ Zodiac Temples, but Katsuya basically never even discusses this revelation, and it basically disappears into the narrative ether, not even having a presence in the epilogue like a lot of the others.
+It’s a lot like a lot of the empty, “informed attribute” revelations from P2IS’ Zodiac Temples, but Katsuya basically never even discusses this revelation, and it basically disappears into the narrative ether.
+It’s less “informed” and more… forgotten!
+It doesn’t even having a presence in the epilogue like a lot of the others.

 Instead, Nyarlathotep reveals that Katsuya has a crush on Maya, but has been avoiding saying anything because he knows Maya is more attracted to Tatsuya (ironically, I’ve since learned that as far as the game’s creator is concerned, Tatsuya ends up with Jun, so this is all a little misdirected in hindsight!).
 He tries to coax Katsuya to kill his brother to get rid of him as both a rival and a burden, but if you do the dialogue choices correctly, Katsuya says that that was Nyarly’s worst possible move, as he’d never hurt his brother.
 He shoots his duplicate instead.
 That ends the scene, Ulala teasing Maya about having two men in love with her.
 Erm… supposedly.

 That was where we set down for the night, with the final four hours squeezed into the next day.
-After each door, you get a chance to unlock a door to a “Rest Station” complete with portal back to town, although you have to both find an obelisk that unlocks the door and the door itself.
-While I believe we unlocked and even found most of the doors, we didn’t even bother to enter them after this first one.
+After each door, you get a chance to unlock a door to a “Rest Station” complete with portal back to town, although you have to both find an obelisk that unlocks the door and the door itself, one pair for each section of the dungeon.
+While I believe we unlocked and even found most of these doors, we didn’t even bother to enter them after this first one.
 I did go back to town to talk to Salam about one last job just to get the bulk of the mapping out of the way in case we changed our mind, but we never did.
 We also stopped off in town to buy upgraded armour from a shop we had saved via rumour (as its district had been left behind when the city took off into the air!).

 During this sequence, we missed a scene (possibly available earlier?) where if you go to visit the “Time Castle” back in town, aka the store where you can duplicate spell cards, you learn that the owner is actually Nyarlathotep, helping you as a way of advancing his “game,” explaining his uniquely occult mode of business better than any theory I could have come up with!

 I’m going to continue into the first few minutes of what we played the next day just to round out the word count for this and the next post.
-Next up for the revelations was Ulala.
+Next up for Revelation Fun Time was Ulala.
 This was a weird scene.
 The flashback had her and Maya going drinking, only for Maya to be distracted, both by her memories of “Déjà vu Boy” and being exhausted from work.
 Ulala complained about her love life, and Maya just slept through it.
 To Kyle and my surprise (even though we teased Ulala when she asked why men weren’t interested in her by making fun of her terrible anime hair), the game was clearly of the mind that Ulala came off worse in this scene, as though complaining about her lot in life was somehow worse than falling asleep while your friend tries to confide in you.
+I sort of sympathize with both, but the underlying problem is with the authors.
 This was all part of the game’s “bootstraps” mentality, as your dialogue decision later in the scene is to lead Ulala to decide that it would be better for her to work hard like Maya to make her better life instead of complaining, but frankly I never got the impression that Ulala ever wasn’t working hard?
 I mean, since one of her hang-ups is having trouble with men… how could she have so much trouble with men if she wasn’t trying really hard to date?
+Is it possible it’s blaming her for not having a career focus in corporate-culture Japan?
+Quite possibly!
 I’m mid-way between “what the fuck is going on” and “fuck you, Persona,” and I think I’m going to leave it in between.
 This is the dungeon I like.

 We’ll wrap this up next week.